To help you out when booking your Princess here are a few tips and details you need to know…

 Step 1: Choose Your Princess or Popstar

-Our roster currently includes the following Princesses: Moana, Maui, Cinderella, The New Cinderella, The Little Mermaid, Sleeping Beauty, Rapunzel, Jasmine, Tinkerbell, Belle, Queen Elsa and Princess Anna, Olaf, Kristoff, Batman, Mickey and Minnie.
+Our roster currently includes the following Princesses: Moana, Maui, Cinderella, The New Cinderella, The Little Mermaid, Sleeping Beauty, Rapunzel, Jasmine, Tinkerbell, Belle, Queen Elsa and Princess Anna, Olaf, Kristoff, and Batman.

 Step 2: Choose Your Package